issalig/galaksija/roms/README.md

 # ROM listings
-There a 4 for ROMS, from A to D or 1 to 4, i. e., A corresponds to 1 and so on.
+There a 4 for ROMS, from A to D or 1 to 4.

 Here I provide asm files for roms A, B, and C. For D only some info from a magazine is included.